What is a model?

 So why use models instead of driver tables on a page?

 It’s true: driver table blocks on pages cover most of what models can do.
-However, models currently support two key features that driver table blocks do not:
+However, models currently support two key features that driver table blocks do not:- Grouping drivers for better organization.

 - Expanding drivers by dimensions